 Coconut Chicken Curry with Chickpeas

-- 1 14 oz Can of coconut milk
+- 1 14 oz Can of quality coconut milk (see tips above)

 - 1 15.5 oz Can of chickpeas, drained and rinsed